 This section lists system requirements for Windows platforms that use the NT File System (NTFS) file systems.
-FAT32 space requirements are slightly larger.
 Oracle recommends installing Oracle components on NTFS.
+NTFS allows for strong security of database files, trace files, incident data, and so on, stored in Oracle home.